XG-PRO/Coppersmith-Winograd-Algorithm/README.md

 Final target complexity is O(~n^2.374), which is the current best known complexity in theory for galactic algorithms.

-UPDATE: After implementing lower and upper triangular arrays, the algorithm is able to perform a maxmum of n=~25 before crashing.
+UPDATE: After implementing lower and upper triangular arrays, the algorithm is able to perform a maximum of n=~25 before crashing.
 Further research into the topic is needed